Valentine's Day 2026: What Podbase Data Shows

-This year, Valentine’s Day falls on a Saturday, making it the perfect weekend to spend with your loved one.
+This year, Valentine's Day falls on a Saturday — making it the perfect weekend to spend with a loved one.
 Think dinners, short trips, and custom gift items with personalization leading the trend.
+And for POD sellers, that Saturday placement matters: shoppers do not wait until the day itself.
+The buying surge happens in the full week before, which means sellers who have their products live by February 7th are positioned to capture the bulk of it.

-This post covers Valentine’s Day statistics that matter in 2026.
-You will learn how people are spending their money and what gifts you should look out for as a seller.
+This post covers Valentine's Day statistics that matter in 2026.
+You will learn how people are spending their money, which gift categories are growing fastest, and what the data tells sellers about where to focus their products.

 2026 Spending Forecasts: Who Is Buying And How Much?

-- Average spend: Men spend 0.85% of their yearly budget on this holiday, while women spend 0.43%.
-This means men usually spend more on Valentine's Day.
+- Average spend by gender: Men spend 0.85% of their yearly budget on this holiday, while women spend 0.43%.
+That gap is driven partly by jewelry and tech accessories, where AOVs are higher.

-- Generational leaders: Gen Z and Millennials make up 32% of consumer spending and are expected to spend more on Valentine’s Day.
+- Generational leaders: Gen Z and Millennials make up 32% of consumer spending and are expected to outspend older cohorts on personalized and experience-adjacent categories.

 The "Expanding Circle Of Love": Beyond Romantic Partners